StormGeo/challenge-python-weather/README.md

 ### The challenge

-- Read two NetCDF files with temperature data: one with *predicted data* and the other with *observed data*.
+- Read two HDF5 files with temperature data: one with *predicted data* and the other with *observed data*.
+Note: observation station locations can be found in the JSON metadata file.
 - Calculate the RMSE index for each 6-hour interval in the time-series at all points in the matrix.